Frequently Asked Questions

 Can I have a copy of the photograph or the calibration certificate?

-These are available to view on this website.
+These are available to view on this website after logging in, from the Menu.
 We are not obliged to provide a copy to you unless the matter proceeds to court.

 My NIP arrived more than 14 days after the alleged offence.
 Is it valid?

-It is possible that you have been nominated as the driver by the last known registered keeper following their receipt of the NIP within the required 14 days.
+It is possible you have been nominated as the driver/keeper by the last known registered keeper following their receipt of the NIP within the required 14 days.

 Can I plead mitigation in this matter?

-The driver has the right to contest this matter in Court.
+Once you have completed the 'I was driving' section to confirm you were the driver, a Conditional Offer will be sent, You can then advise us, in writing, if you wish for this matter to be heard in Court.
 If your mitigation is not accepted, the Magistrates will then determine the level of any fine and the number of points to be awarded.
 The Magistrate may also impose Costs and Victim Surcharge.
-You must advise us, in writing, if you wish for this matter to be heard in Court.

 Why are there no 30mph speed limit signs in the area?